 He founded The Skin Cancer Foundation in 1979 as the first charitable organization to focus exclusively on skin cancer, and he served as its president until 2016.
 He did this while also being a busy skin cancer surgeon, professor of dermatology, chief of Mohs surgery at NYU Medical Center, publisher of a medical journal, an international lecturer and entrepreneur.

-PERRY ROBINS, M.D. is Professor Emeritus of Dermatology and was Chief of the Mohs Micrographic Surgery Unit at New York University Medical Center for more than forty years.
-A pioneer in Mohs Micrographic surgery, he has performed more than 40,000 Mohs surgical procedures.
-An accomplished educator in his field, Dr. Robins was the first to offer one-year fellowships in Mohs surgery and was also the first to train Mohs techniques to dermatologists from other countries.
-Dr. Robins has trained more than seventy doctors from around the world who are now leaders in dermatologic and skin cancer care.
+Dr. Robins is professor emeritus of dermatology at NYU Medical Center, where he served more than 40 years.
+A pioneer in Mohs Micrographic surgery, he was chief of the Mohs Micrographic Surgery Unit at NYU and performed about 47,000 skin cancer surgeries in his career.
+He was the first to offer one-year fellowships in Mohs surgery and was also the first to train Mohs techniques to dermatologists from other countries.
+Dr. Robins has trained more than 70 doctors from around the world who are now leaders in dermatologic surgery and skin cancer care.
 Approximately 40 percent of all doctors who specialize in Mohs surgery were either trained by Dr. Robins or doctors he trained.

 He has lectured in nearly 50 countries and in four languages.
 In addition, Dr. Robins is the founder-president of the International Society for Dermatologic Surgery, a founder and former president of the American College of Mohs Surgery and former president of the American Society of Dermatologic Surgery.